rifaibassel/OctoFarm-Documentation/src/installation/install-docker.md

 # Docker

-Docker is a great tool!
-Using `docker-compose` is better and `portainer` is most awesome!
-Please read the following before continuing:\
-NOTE we assume you are familiar with `docker` and `docker-compose`.
+NOTE I assume you are familiar with `docker` or `docker-compose`.
 These are great tools for isolating your software deployment (+), but it be quite new to some users (-).
-   - We cannot support each custom scenario or setup!
+   - I cannot support each custom scenario or setup!
-   - Take good care of checking your device's memory limits, architecture and CPU power (`docker stats` and for example `mem_limit: 400m` for 400MB limit in docker-compose)
-   - If your device's CPU hits high percentages a lot or memory usage is high, please check your OctoFarm network timeout settings and inspect your OctoPrint/network latencies.

 ## Tags

-We provide `octofarm/octofarm:latest`, `octofarm/octofarm:alpine-latest` and `octofarm/octofarm:monolithic-latest`
+We provide `octofarm/octofarm:latest` and `octofarm/octofarm:monolithic-latest`
-- `latest` and `alpine-latest` require you to run MongoDB or a MongoDB container (see compose below)
+- `latest`require you to run MongoDB or a MongoDB container (see compose below)
 - `monolithic` does not require a separate MongoDB, but we at OctoFarm personally like MongoDB to be separate (docker = isolation remember?).

 You can check out the latest development version by replacing `-latest` with `-dev` so `octofarm/octofarm:dev`